TheFifthRider/fate-slash-fate/docs/combat.md

 4. Whoever finished the Exchange chooses the player to start the next Exchange.
    Every participant is now available to act, though you cannot "popcorn" to yourself.

-#### Understanding The Implications
+!!! example "The Strategy and Implications of Popcorn Initiative"

 	You can "popcorn" to any participant, even if they are not your ally.
 As with Compels and Conceding, the Popcorn Initiative is a player decision and not a character one.
 Your character does not have to yield to an enemy to allow them to act; you the player are simply turning the camera.

 	In fact, there can be many benefits to popcorning to an enemy.
 One strategic quirk of the Popcorn Initiative is that you may want to get the enemy's Turns out of the way!
 If you allow an enemy to have the last Turn in the Exchange, they may choose another enemy to start the next Exchange, and that enemy might then choose another enemy!
 On the other hand, letting your ally end the Exchange lets your team control the top of the turn order.

 	Of course, every battle will have its own strategies.
 Feel free to confer with your party to decide your preferred course of action.

 ## Zones